gauravbhatt123/url-security-middleware/README.md

-# 🔁 Multithreaded Proxy Server with Optimized Caching
+# 🔁 Parallel Cache Proxy

 A high-performance, C-based HTTP proxy that handles multiple clients concurrently and speeds up repeat requests with a smart cache—evicting entries by a dynamic score blending access frequency and latency.